XuewenWangUGA/USAT/README.md

 #### For Linux and MacOS users:

-Donwload the Linux installation file from https://mafft.cbrc.jp/alignment/software/linux.html and install it.
+Download the Linux installation file from https://mafft.cbrc.jp/alignment/software/linux.html and install it.
 After that, to export the mafft path into environment.

-Donwload the MacOS installation file from https://mafft.cbrc.jp/alignment/software/macosx.html and install it.
+Download the MacOS installation file from https://mafft.cbrc.jp/alignment/software/macosx.html and install it.
 After that, to export the mafft path into environment.

 Command to export path:

-assume you installed the mafft and the bin excutable is in the direct called /your/path/to/mafft/
+assume you installed the mafft and the bin executable is in the direct called /your/path/to/mafft/

 `export PATH=$PATH: /your/path/to/mafft/`